An EPIC ~2 Week Romania Road Trip Itinerary: The Best Of Romania

 Along with the giant Christmas tree and the glamorous lights, it is no wonder why the Sibiu Christmas market has been considered the best Christmas market in the world in 2012 by El Mundo and the best in Europe in 2019 by About Times Magazine.

 Adjacent to the Large Square (Piata Mare) of Sibiu is the Small Square (Piata Mica), known for its diverse dining establishments ranging from Mediterranean to Eastern European.
-Patrons are welcome to enjoy outdoor seating and admire the beautiful Baroque architecture surrounding the square with a glass of chilled wine.
+It used to be a place where merchants sold their goods.

 After you are done enjoying your meal at the Small Square, head over to the Bridge of Lies and learn about its legends.
 Though there are many variations to the legends, one thing for certain is that it connected the Old Town of Sibiu with the New Town.

-• Corvin Castle + The Citadel of Alba-Carolina (Day Trip From Sibiu)
+3. Corvin Castle and The Citadel of Alba-Carolina (Day Trip From Sibiu)

-Once you have finished exploring Sibiu, it is time to take some day trips from Sibiu.
+Once you have finished exploring Sibiu, it is time to use that car and take some day trips from Sibiu.

-The drive from Sibiu to Corvin Castle is about an hour and a half, and we recommend you to start early in the day and pair that with the meticulous Alba-Carolina Citadel in Alba Iulia.
+The drive from Sibiu to Corvin Castle is about an hour and a half, and we recommend you to start early in the day and pair that with the meticulous Alba-Carolina Citadel in Alba Iulia, the biggest medieval citadel in Romania.

 That way you will have enough time to explore the significance that has earned the castle’s title as one of the Seven Wonders of Romania, as well as take enough photos at one of the most beautiful places in Romania.

-The star-shaped fortress was built in the early 18th century by Prince Eugene of Savoy to fortify the defenses of the newly conquered provinces of the Habsburg Empire.
+The star-shaped fortress of the Alba-Carolina Citadel was built in the early 18th century by Prince Eugene of Savoy to fortify the defenses of the newly conquered provinces of the Habsburg Empire.

 The Citadel Alba-Carolina is a huge fortress, and you can spend ages there.
 Though the citadel itself is free to enter, there are museums inside that require an entrance fee.